mikeolams/PortfolioProject/README.md

 Assessment Project

-this is to show case what i have been working on!
+This is to show case what i have been working on!

+When you open the index file, it shows you all my work that I have included